 You may come into the studio to look for your lost items at any time during normal scheduled class times.
 They are generally kept in a box labelled 'Lost and Found'.

-The private pole room can be reserved for free for one hour per day if you are a member and for a $20/hour fee if you are a non-member.
+The private pole room can be reserved for free for up to two hours per day if you are a member and for a $20/hour fee if you are a non-member.
 To reserve the private pole room, book using the 'Room Rentals' tab.
 From there you can see all available booking slots, reserve and pay online.

-The Open Studio Access membership allows you to drop into the studio at any time in order to use the space.
+The Open Studio Access membership allows you to drop into the studio at any time between 7am-10pm in order to use the space during non-class times.
 As long as there are not classes going, you may use all portions of the studio.
 In order to get the Open Studio Access membership, you must complete a 15 minute safety and overview session with Amy, the owner.

 We offer 4 different types of membership options, including: